-The results for the written boards will come out this month.
+The results for the written boards will come out September 15.
 If you choose the fast track, you can sit right away for your oral exam.
 However, remember the collections started JULY 1, as in last month.

 Don’t fret about details of how to enter the data because you’ll change your mind at least a half dozen times.
 For all GYN patients, start a habit of collecting H&Ps, operative notes, pathology reports and discharge summaries.
 For all OB patients, keep a file of the prenatal forms, delivery notes, discharge summaries and postpartum notes.
 Don’t worry about the office patients yet.
-Take a stab at entering the data on the case list forms; just use your common sense.
+Take a stab at entering the data online, and just use your common sense.

-Rest assured, we have a Case List Construction Workshop during our April, 2017 review course.
+Rest assured, we will have a Case List Construction Workshop during our April 2018 review course.
 Trust me - it’s overwhelming to attend one sooner.
 It’s like trying to teach advanced shoulder dystocia maneuvers before you’ve even delivered a baby.
 For those who are OCD, order your copy of Pass Your Oral Ob/Gyn Board Exam by Dr. Das for a complete step-by-step guide.
 Start today to create a good habit of collecting and entering cases.

-For ABOG Qualifying Computer-Based and AOBOG 2017 WRITTEN Exam Candidates
+For ABOG Qualifying Computer-Based (Written) and AOBOG 2018 WRITTEN Exam Candidates

 If this will be your second attempt, spend August doing some soul searching.
 WHY did you fail?
 If this was your first attempt and you have a reasonable excuse, such as you simply did not study, or had a significant distraction, such as being newly postpartum or a family crisis, you can cut yourself some slack.
 However, promise to commit this next year to passing.

 If you have failed at least twice, there is a pattern.
-We strongly advise you to come to our November 16-20 course.
-Not only do you need to come out running at the six month mark, but perhaps it’s time you consider an evaluation by our education experts, Martin and Jane Jolley.
+We strongly advise you to come to our November 15-19 course.
+Not only do you need to come out running at the six-month mark, but perhaps it’s time you consider an evaluation by our education experts, Martin and Jane Jolley, along with Elizabeth Saunders.